 - 640 acres = 1 square mile = 1 section

 - in brine ………….may be $ 2,000 per ton of lithium or more

 - in clay……………may be $ 3,500 per ton LiCO3 or more

-Clay deposits are very fine grained sedimentary deposits, which sometimes contain the clay mineral hectorite, which contains both lithium and manganese in its atomic structure.
-The cost of separation will be high, albeit significant research is being done to develop new separation or replacement technologies which may lower the costs.
+Lithium Clay Deposits – Lithium clay deposits are very fine-grained sedimentary deposits, which sometimes contain the clay mineral hectorite.
+Hectorite is a type of smectite clay, the name given to a group of clays with a similar mineral consistency.
+In the case of Hectorite, this particular clay contains lithium, sodium and magnesium.
+However, significant research is being done to develop new separation or replacement technologies which may lower the costs.

-Pegmatite deposits are igneous or hard rock deposits that contain the lithium bearing mineral spodumene.
+Lithium-bearing pegmatite deposits – Lithium pegmatite deposits are igneous or hard rock deposits that contain the lithium bearing mineral spodumene.
 They are the primary source of lithium.
-The deposits are open pit mines and the cost of producing lithium is high.
+The deposits are generally open pit mines and the cost of producing lithium is high.

 Lithium hydroxide (LiOH) is preferred over lithium carbonate in the production of electric vehicles as lithium hydroxide can be more efficiently used in the battery’s cathode.
-It is more expensive than lithium carbonate as a result.
-In this regard, the producers of lithium carbonate can switch over to lithium hydroxide easily.
+It is more expensive than lithium carbonate. as a result.
+In this regard, the producers of lithium carbonate can switch over to production of lithium hydroxide easily.

 Ohms measure electrical resistance.
 One ohm is a unit used to measure the electrical resistance of a material in a circuit that transmits electrical current of one ampere when subjected to a potential difference of one volt.
 Lower resistance means a material has higher conductivity.
 A rock formation with a resistance of one ohm is extremely conductive.
 High conductivity may indicate the existence of rock formations that could contain saline brine, which could contain lithium.